‘You look like me’: Mother meets daughter after 55 years apart

 And it wasn’t until Teresa did a 23andMe DNA test that she would find her mother.

-“Says that you share 28 percent DNA with Michelle and mom didn’t have any idea what that meant, and the girl said, well I don’t mean to freak you out, but my half sister and I share 24 percent DNA,” said Elisa Heckathorn, Rochester NY.
+“Says that you share 28 percent DNA with Michelle and mom didn’t have any idea what that meant, and the girl said, well I don’t mean to freak you out, but my half sister and I share 24 percent DNA,” said Elisa Heckathorn, Rochester, New York.

 “We just kind of moved toward making this day happen,” said Michelle Bradbury, Scarborough, Maine.